RockitBootcamp/Student-Resources/JavaScript/12 Loops/README.md

 }
 ```

+Note that `items.length` is equal to `10` so this array is the same as stating `for (i = 0; i < 10; i++)`.

-Notice that this array does the same thing as the while-loop example.
-Only with the while-loop, we had to control the iterations by inventing our own variable to count with - so we used `i`.
+Notice that this for-loop has the same end-result as the while-loop example.
+Only with the while-loop, we had to control the iterations by inventing our own variable to count with.
 In the for-loop however, the mechanism for counting `i` form 0 to the length of the array is built into the mechanics of the for-loop.

 ### Review